Olive Garden Recipes

 Directions

-• Bake another 15–20 mins until squash is soft.
-Serve warm.
+• Bake for another 15-20 minutes until the squash is soft and the wine has reduced.

 Notes